scooter99boston/bbu-gf/docs/gf_assurance/index.md

 For the BBU Governance Framework, see the Trust Assurance Matrix (Addendum) for the specific Trust Evidence used in this version of the BBU Trust AssuranceFramework.

 ### Trust Actors
-The following is the set of Sovrin Entities who play a role in the Sovrin Governance Framework in assessing and opining on Trust Assertions in the Sovrin Network.
+The following is the set of BBU Entities who play a role in the Bedrock Consortium Governance Framework in assessing and opining on Trust Assertions associated with the BBU.

-1. Bedrock Governing Board.
-Issues the Policies within the Sovrin Governance Framework and has the right to approve and suspend Stewards from the Sovrin Network.
+1. Governing Board.
+Issues the Policies within the Bedrock Consortium Governance Framework and has the right to approve and suspend Stewards from the BBU.
 It has the right to perform Self-Certification to evoke assurance from Relying
 Parties.

 2. Stewards.
 Agree to the Steward Agreement and perform Self-Certification of compliance with the Steward Business Policies and Steward Technical Policies.

 3. Legal Authorities.
-Enforce laws in the Jurisdictions of the Bedrock Consortium and Stewards and mediates the Sovrin Steward Agreement if challenged.
+Enforce laws in the Jurisdictions of the Bedrock Consortium, its Stewards and mediates the Utility Agreements if challenged.

 ### Trust Mechanisms
 The following are actions that the Bedrock Consortium takes to assert and assure trust: